Large Sample Properties of Partitioning-Based Series Estimators: IMSE and Convergence Rates

 \begin{thm}[Asymptotic IMSE] Suppose that the conditions in Theorem \ref{thm:IMSE} and Assumption \ref{asmpt:rect} hold.
 Then, for $[\bq]=0$,

 and, provided that \eqref{eq: approx orthogonal} holds,

 \end{thm}

 The bias approximation requires the approximate orthogonality condition \eqref{eq: approx orthogonal} which is satisfied by $B$-splines, wavelets, and piecewise polynomials.
 It appears to be an open question whether $\mathscr{V}_{\bkappa,\bq}$ and $\mathscr{B}_{\bkappa,\bq}$ converge to a well-defined limit when general basis functions are considered. \cite{Cattaneo-Farrell_2013_JoE} showed convergence to well defined limits for piecewise polynomials, but their result is not easy to extend to cover other bases functions without imposing $\bq=\mathbf{0}$ and the approximate orthogonality condition \eqref{eq: approx orthogonal}.
-This is the reason why Theorem \ref{thm:Limiting IMSE} only considers $\bq=\mathbf{0}$ (i.e., the IMSE of $\widehat{\mu}_0(\bx)$) and imposes condition \eqref{eq: approx orthogonal}.
-See the SA (\S SA-3) for more details, discussion, and other technical results.
+The SA (\S SA-3) contains more details and other results.

 Theorem \ref{thm:Limiting IMSE} justifies the IMSE-optimal choice of number of knots:

 and, in particular, when the same number of knots is used in all margins,